marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    systemctl status named
    ```

    > At the moment DNS will still be pointing to the LAN DNS server.
-You can see this by testing with `dig ocp.lan`.
+You can see this by testing with `dig ocp.local`.

    Change the LAN nic (ens192) to use 127.0.0.1 for ipv4 DNS and ::1 for ipv6 DNs AND ensure `Ignore automatically Obtained DNS parameters` is ticked